AnyChart/docs.anychart.com/Basic_Charts/Sankey_Diagram.md

 In addition the following fields (?) are available for nodes:

-* `isConflict`: boolean – indicates whether there is a conflict between nodes (?)
+* `isConflict`– a boolean indicating whether there is a conflict between nodes (?)
-* `income`: array – names and weights of incoming nodes
+* `income` – an array with names and weights of incoming nodes
-* `outcome`: array – names and weights of outgoing nodes
+* `outcome` – an array with names and weights of outgoing nodes
-* `dropoff`: number – the weight of the dropoff node
+* `dropoff` – the weight of the dropoff node

 You can also add a custom field to your data and refer to it by using the {api:anychart.format.Context#getData}getData(){api} method.